 Once you finish working out, your body needs something to help with recovery.
 Because exercise leads to muscle breakdown, the quicker you can give your muscles protein, the sooner they will begin to repair themselves.
 In order to not delay your recovery after a workout, keep a protein bar in your gym bag to have on hand for as soon as you're finished exercising.

-Now that you know what you're looking for in a protein bar, and when you can eat them, let's look at the five healthiest options that are on the market today for women.
+Now that you know what you're looking for in a protein bar, and when you can eat them, let's look at the nine healthiest options that are on the market today for women.

 These are the best overall bars if you are trying to build muscle.
 They are made with whole ingredients like nuts, fruits, honey, spices, and a drizzle of dark chocolate.